Ensure A Smooth Transition When Selling Your Business

 • In fact, John is planning to bring in his own ‘crew’ to work in the pizzeria.

-• The free transitional training period probably does not matter to John, and he may only want a few days or so of training or even none at all.
+• The free transitional training period probably does not matter to John, and he may only want a few days of training or even none at all.

 • By contrast, Andy is purchasing a pool route where all the customers are familiar with the seller (who services their pools).